 45. Make your own food

 Sampling local specialties is part of the fun for many travelers, but if you limit eating out, you feed yourself as cheaply as you do at home.
-Basic such as wraps, cheese, deli meat, hummus, carrot sticks and apples can fit in your backpack.
+Basics like tortillas, cheese, deli meat, hummus, carrot sticks and apples can fit in your backpack.
 Yogurt and granola make a quick, healthy breakfast.

 46. Stroll the local markets

 Low prices and delicious food abound at outdoor markets.
-Hit them in the morning to stock up for the day, discover homegrown produce and meet a few of those locals who can tell you where to go.
+Hit them up in the morning to stock up on food for the day, discover homegrown produce and meet a few of those locals who can tell you where to go.
+Enjoying street food is a major perk of traveling.

 47. Stay in a place with a kitchen